techidaily/site-fox-direct/source/_posts/new-the-ultimate-guide-to-video-editing-inshots-place.md

 Step1 Click the **InShot app download** link to install and launch the app.
 Tap the **Video** option on the main interface and import your clip.
 Scroll through the **"Select one track to edit"** and select the part you want to edit.
 If you're going to trim, split, or cut your video, use the **"Precut option."**

 ![importing video to inshot](https://images.wondershare.com/filmora/article-images/2022/09/importing-video-to-inshot.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jf0JvOqiAXc?si=kHEHQGC_PhBv4xij" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Step2 To add another video or image to your clip, tap the **Plus** sign, and select the content to import.
 You can long tap the clip/image to hold and rearrange your video.